JBAMeijer/Typhoon/README.md

-# Typhoon
+# Typhoon Engine
-Typhoon engine repo

-This is the typhoon version of cherno's hazel engine. https://github.com/TheCherno/Hazel
+This is my version of cherno's hazel engine. https://github.com/TheCherno/Hazel

 This engine is created by following his tutorial series.